Caching

 |---|---|

-| Provider metadata | JSON metadata under $TINX_HOME/providers/... |
+| Provider metadata | installed metadata under $TINX_HOME/providers/... |

 | OCI store | copied OCI layouts under $TINX_HOME/store/<storeID>/oci/ |

-| Materialized artifacts | extracted binaries and assets under the provider store root |
+| Materialized artifacts | extracted binaries, installed tools, and assets under the provider store root |

 tinx home vs workspace